-DIY, or â€œDo It Yourselfâ€ divorces are generally a bad idea.
-In these situations the couple decides to go it alone, split up, file the paperwork and determine division of assets on their own.
+DIY, or â€œDo It Yourselfâ€ divorces are generally not a good idea.
+In these situations, the couple decides to go it alone, split up, file the paperwork and determine division of assets on their own.
 Given how complicated divorce can be both from a legal and financial standpoint, this rarely ends well and can lead to significant complications and even more tension, stress and bitterness down the road.